An example of a persona

 The DRH team consists of a small group of academics and computer programmers from UBC.
-I joined the team about 6 months in, after the development phase had already started.
+I joined the team about 6 months after the development phase had already started.
 The priority of the team is to improve the data entry workflow.

 Due to the lack of user research and testing, DRH has suffered many usability issues that involve the data entry process.
-This results a high abandonment rate (scholars did not complete the data entry).
+This results in a high abandonment rate (scholars did not complete the data entry).
 Without quality and sufficient data, the usefulness of DRH is reduced.

 Once the personas have been created, there was a fundamental shift in approaching any design decisions.
 The team begin to ask themselves:

 “Would [persona name] understand this?”

 To reduce the abandonment rate of answering the poll

 To reduce the overall time to complete each topic (average time is over 40 minutes)

 To encourage scholars to enter as many details as possible

 DRH users are highly educated scholars who are in their late 60s to mid-70s